IBM PC DOS

-IBM PC DOS (also known as simply IBM DOS), an acronym for IBM Personal Computer Disk Operating System, is a discontinued disk operating system for the IBM Personal Computer, its successors, and IBM PC compatibles.
-It was manufactured and sold by IBM from the early 1980s into the 2000s.
-Developed by Microsoft, it was also sold by that company as MS-DOS.
-Both operating systems were identical or almost identical until 1993, when IBM began selling PC DOS 6.1 with new features.
+IBM PC DOS (an acronym for IBM Personal Computer Disk Operating System), also known as PC DOS or IBM DOS, is a discontinued disk operating system for the IBM Personal Computer, its successors, and IBM PC compatibles.
+It was sold by IBM from the early 1980s into the 2000s.
+Developed by Microsoft, it was also sold by that company to the open market as MS-DOS.
+Both operating systems were identical or almost identical until 1993, when IBM began selling PC DOS 6.1 with its own new features.
 The collective shorthand for PC DOS and MS-DOS was DOS, which is also the generic term for disk operating system, and is shared with dozens of disk operating systems called DOS.

 History

 The IBM task force assembled to develop the IBM PC decided that critical components of the machine, including the operating system, would come from outside vendors.
 This radical break from company tradition of in-house development was one of the key decisions that made the IBM PC an industry standard.
 Microsoft, founded five years earlier by Bill Gates, was eventually selected for the operating system.

 IBM wanted Microsoft to retain ownership of whatever software it developed, and wanted nothing to do with helping Microsoft, other than making suggestions from afar.
 According to task force member Jack Sams:

 The reasons were internal.
 We had a terrible problem being sued by people claiming we had stolen their stuff.
 It could be horribly expensive for us to have our programmers look at code that belonged to someone else because they would then come back and say we stole it and made all this money.
 We had lost a series of suits on this, and so we didn't want to have a product which was clearly someone else's product worked on by IBM people.
 We went to Microsoft on the proposition that we wanted this to be their product.

 IBM first contacted Microsoft to look the company over in July 1980.
 Negotiations continued over the months that followed, and the paperwork was officially signed in early November.